I'm Starving: Why Should I Do Charity? 25: What System (1)

 墨書 Inktalez

-Raindrops trickled down the giant poster of the "Streetlight" art exhibition, blurring Old Zhou's painting, "Beggar's Piano Dream," into indistinct patches of color.
-Lin Xiaofan stood under the eaves of the gallery, gazing at the bustling crowd inside the glass windows—entrepreneurs in suits, reporters with cameras, and a few ragged homeless individuals, all crammed into this space of less than two hundred square meters, pointing and discussing the artworks on the walls.
+Raindrops trickled down the giant poster for the "Streetlight" art exhibition, blurring Old Zhou's painting, "The Beggar's Piano Dream," into a haze of colors.
+Lin Xiaofan stood under the eaves of the gallery, gazing at the bustling crowd inside the glass windows—businessmen in suits, reporters with cameras, and a few ragged homeless people, all crammed into the less than two hundred square meter space, pointing and discussing the artworks on the walls.
 0

-"Zhao Foundation?"
+"The Zhao Foundation?"
 Lin Xiaofan turned alertly.
 "When did that happen?"
 0

-【Project Completion: 98%】 0
+[Project Completion: 98%] 0

-【Cashback Multiplier Exceeded 300%】 0
+[Cashback Multiplier Exceeded 300%] 0

-【Note: Dignity is Priceless】 0
+[Note: Dignity is Priceless] 0

 Suddenly, applause erupted from inside the glass window.
-Lin Xiaofan looked up to see Old Zhou being wheeled to the center of the exhibition hall, with "Beggar's Piano Dream" marked with a red tag reading "Sold for 100,000."
+Lin Xiaofan looked up to see Old Zhou being wheeled to the center of the exhibition hall, with a red tag reading "Sold for 100,000" affixed to "The Beggar's Piano Dream."
 The buyer was an elderly lady with silver hair, holding Old Zhou's hand and saying something to him.
-The tension in the old man's shoulders gradually eased as a genuine smile appeared on his face.
+The tension in his shoulders gradually eased as a genuine smile appeared on his lips.
 0

 The camera lens pointed at Lin Xiaofan like a gun.
-He opened his mouth, but the prepared public relations speech got stuck in his throat.
+He opened his mouth, but the prepared public relations response got stuck in his throat.
 Through the reporter's shoulder, he saw the old man in the painting—ragged yet upright—and recalled the warmth of that bowl of porridge under the overpass.
 0

 "Who told you that?"
 He grabbed the reporter's wrist.
 0